kkhamis/Opus_relay_switch/README.md

 # Opus_relay_switch
-Code and wiring for a arduino pro control switch for a 12v load
+Code and wiring for an arduino pro mini control switch for a 12v load